Logic System

 when using the event, these are called Event Properties and declared in the Properties

 element.
-See the Event Properties
+See the Event Properties section for details.

 Because the declaration for events with many properties can get quite long and complex, it is possible to instead define an event in its own XML file, similar to how Blocks and Entities work.
 To do so, reference the file in the mod manifest like this: